qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Metadata
 --------

-In the layer properties dialog, the |editMetadata| :guilabel:`Metadata` tab provides you with options to create and edit a metadata report on your layer.
+In the project or layer properties dialog, the |editMetadata| :guilabel:`Metadata` tab provides you with options to create and edit a metadata report on the element.
 Information to fill concern:

 * the data :guilabel:`Identification`: basic attribution of the dataset (parent,